-Process: If my client’s space is nearby, I stop by to see what’s already placed in the way of furnishings, the natural light of the room, and design elements.
-We also chat about ideas or vision for the room.
-Is the goal to create a sense of calm and quiet retreat or an element of excitement and energy?
-I also find out which of my existing paintings they liked.
+Process: If your home or office is nearby, I stop by to see what’s already placed in the way of furnishings, the natural light of the room, and design elements.
+We will also chat about ideas or vision for the room.
+Is the goal to create a sense of calm and quiet retreat or to invoke an element of excitement and energy?
+I also find out which of my existing paintings you liked.
 A favorite photo might be considered in the composition.

-After the initial meeting, I might draw up a few thumbnail sketches with color notes.
+After an initial meeting by phone, I may draw up a few thumbnail sketches with color notes.
 The sketches and colors are guidelines only, as a painting can take a different direction, and I don’t want to stifle the muse.
 Sometimes I use digital images to give you an idea of size and composition.
 Each commission is unique and so is the process.

 If you live far away from me here on the California coast, everything can be done by email and phone.
-I might ask them to mail me some paint chips that match existing colors along with photos of the space.
-To get a feel for proportion and balance, I suggest using painter’s blue tape to tape out possible sizes on the wall.
+I might ask you to mail me some paint chips that match existing colors along with photos of the space.
+To get a feel for proportion and balance, I suggest using painter’s blue tape to tape out possible sizes on the actual wall.

-Money: After we figure out the right size and composition for your space, I provide you an initial quote based on the painting size, plus sales tax and/or shipping.
+Money: After we figure out the right size and composition for your space, I provide you an initial quote.
 Once I receive a 50% deposit, your spot is secured on my waiting list and the price is locked in.
 Upon completion and acceptance of the painting, the final 50% is due.
-If the commission is cancelled, the deposit is immediately refunded.
+If the commission is cancelled by either of us, the deposit is immediately refunded.
 If you change your mind or your circumstances change, just give me a call and I'll return your deposit.

 How long will it take?
-Depending on the painting size and my backlog, a commissioned painting can take anywhere from six weeks up to a year or more, as I won’t release a painting until I’m happy with it.
-I currently have a six month backlog, so I always suggest getting on my list as soon as possible.
-The 50% deposit secures a spot on my waiting list and locks in pricing.
+Depending on the painting size, design process, and my backlog, a commissioned painting can take anywhere from six weeks up to a year or more.
+I won’t release a painting until I’m happy with it.
+I have had as much as a year's backlog, so I always suggest getting on my list as soon as possible.
+Your 50% deposit will secure a spot on my waiting list and locks in pricing.

 If you’ve always wanted one of my paintings and know just the perfect spot in your home or office, now is a great time to get started!